 The impact of the Kenow Wildfire on the park was significant.
 The wildfire burned 19,303 hectares or 38% of Waterton Lakes National Park.
 Over 30 assets throughout the park were destroyed or significantly impacted.
 For Parks Canada and Waterton Lakes National Park, managing the reconstruction program will be unprecedented and complex.

 Why is Crandell Mountain Campground not operating this year?
 When will the campground reopen?

-The Crandell Mountain Campground will not be open during the 2018 season and is closed until further notice due to safety hazards and infrastructure damage from wildfire activity.
+The Crandell Mountain Campground is closed due to extensive infrastructure damage from the Kenow Wildfire.
 The campground requires significant reconstruction before it can reopen.
-It is too early to provide a time-frame for this.
+It is too early to provide a timeframe for this.